kmebo/POSIX-threads/README.md

 To run this code (*1):
 1. gcc main.c -o main -lpthread
 2. ./main X

-\n where X is the number of threads.
+where X is the number of threads.
 In this programs, it represents the number of clerks; it could be 1, 2, 3, ...

 For any question, please send me a LinkedIn message at https://www.linkedin.com/in/kevin-mejia-bonilla/!